-We have presented a classification of the solutions to the problem of finding planar curves of minimax curvature between two endpoints with the endpoint tangents specified (Problem~(P)).
-We devised a numerical procedure for finding the critical points of Problem~(P), or the $\infty$-elastica, of the classification types we have presented.
-Of these critical solutions the one with the smallest curvature is the (global) solution to Problem~(P), which we refer to as a curve of minimax curvature.
+We have presented a classification of the solutions to the problem of finding planar curves of minimax curvature between two endpoints with the specified endpoint tangents (Problem~(P)).
+We devised a numerical procedure to find the critical points of Problem~(P), or the $\infty$-elastica, of the classification types we have presented.
+Of these critical solutions, the one with the smallest curvature is the (global) solution to Problem~(P), which we refer to as a curve of minimax curvature.

-A natural extension of this paper would be the study of interpolating curves which not only satisfy the endpoint constraints but also must pass through a number of specified intermediate points.
+A natural extension of this paper would be the study of interpolating curves which not only satisfy the endpoint constraints, but must also pass through a number of specified intermediate points.

-It would also be interesting to study another extension of Problem~(P), from curves in $\dR^2$ to curves in $\dR^n$.
-In $\dR^3$ alone, it is highly likely that one would encounter curve segments of types different from just circular and straight line segments.
+It would also be interesting to study another extension of Problem~(P), from the curves in $\dR^2$ to the curves in $\dR^n$.
+In $\dR^3$ alone, it is highly likely that one would encounter curve segments of different types in addition to circular and straight line types.

-A further extension from the Euclidean space to curved spaces would be of great interest where the curves of minimax curvature would be in a Riemannian manifold.
+A further extension from the Euclidean space to curved spaces would be of great interest, where the curves of minimax curvature would now lie in a Riemannian manifold.